microsoft/masc/README.md

 # Trademarks

-Apache®, Apache Spark, Apache Accumulo, Spark, and Accumulo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+Apache®, [Apache Spark](https://spark.apache.org/), [Apache Accumulo](https://accumulo.apache.org/) and Accumulo are either registered trademarks or trademarks of the [Apache Software Foundation](https://www.apache.org/) in the United States and/or other countries.